straz/pas/pubs/nytimes/1981-office-future.md

 service companies are expected to earn $65,000 to $100,000, after inflation, in 1990.
-Moreover, people skilled in computer technology and computer applications will have greater freedom in picking an employer, geographic location and work proj ec ts than most of those who shun the computer.
+Moreover, people skilled in computer technology and computer applications will have greater freedom in picking an employer, geographic location and work projects than most of those who shun the computer.

 In a study completed earlier this year, the American Electronics